Math Calculators, Lessons and Formulas

 $$ \begin{aligned} \vec{v} \cdot \vec{w} &= \left(4, 1 \right) \cdot \left(-1, 5 \right) = \\[1 em] &= 4 \cdot (-1) + 1 \cdot 5 = -4 + 5 = 1 \end{aligned} $$ vector dot product

-Since the dot product is not equal zero we can conclude that vectors ARE NOT orthogonal.
+Since the dot product is not equal to zero, we can conclude that vectors ARE NOT orthogonal.

 Example 04: Find the dot product of the vectors $ \vec{v_1} = \left(\dfrac{1}{2}, \sqrt{3}, 5 \right) $ and $ \vec{v_2} = \left( 4, -\sqrt{3}, 10 \right) $.